dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-10-05-tbd-is-keeping-inventory-low.md

 But keep in mind that this inventory is a function of both:
 - the time since the last integration and
 - amount of code not integrated

+Also, larger amount of code not integrated drives the time since the last integration up.